 f.
 Under the Creche Festival program two artists were brought to Bellingham.
 One was an 18 year old craftsman from a village high in the mountains of Ayacucho Province, Peru and the other was a native of the Amazon jungle in Ecuador.
 Both had the opportunity to show their art in Bellingham and participate in the Lummi Stommish festival.

-40. Drakes bring a Peruvian artist to Bellingham.
+I was able to bring a Peruvian artist to Bellingham.

 George and Mary Ann Drake advanced the air fare to bring one of Peru’s best know indigenous artists to Bellingham.
 Wari Zarate is a Quechuan artist from the province of Ayacucho.
 He was serving as Artistic Director for an organization that was helping native communities keep their artistic traditions alive.
 He is an expert on the arts of the Incas.
 He showed his art in a private gallery in Bellingham so was able to repay his airfare.
 While in Bellingham Wari gave public lectures on the painted textile art of the Incas.
-The Drakes donated a large painting by Wari to the First Congregational Church in Bellingham.
+My wife and I donated a large painting by Wari to the First Congregational Church in Bellingham.
 To celebrate the hanging of the work Wari gave a public lecture on the textile arts of Peru.

-41. Drake honored by CHIRAPAC in Peru.
+I was honored by CHIRAPAC in Peru.

 a.
 One of the artistic treasures of Bellingham is Big Rock Garden Park.
 That park began as a private agricultural nursery created by George and Mary Ann Drake, with the help of their son David, to provide a sheltered employment opportunity for young people with mental disabilities.
 George started clearing the woods with a machete in early 1981 and the nursery opened the next year.
 There they promoted the garden as art specializing in plants for the Asian garden.
 To show what a mature plant would look like the Drakes planted hundreds of rhododendrons, azaleas, Japanese Maples and other plants in the wooded environment.